components-web-app/api-components-bundle/README.md

 - Support to retrieve and handle Symfony Forms including validation
 - Extendable so you can create more components

-## The Entities
+## Entities
-The hierarchy of entities simply broken down is:
+The simplest way to understand introduce you to the entities is with this simple hierarchy.
 - Layout
 - Content
 - Components